tylerneylon/pumba/markdown/parse7.md

 having to worry about preceding whitespace, which was a common case in project water.

-TODO: I decided now is a good time to start working with a Parser instance
-      called `P`.
-This will be a good complement to the Runner `R`, and will be a convenient single parameter to pass into parse-aware functions.
-      In particular, this will give me a good single place to call something like `push_mode` and `parse_mode_till_popped`.

-In the future I may consider renaming `P` and `R` to `parser` and `runner`, as those are more descriptive names.
-I can also imagine eventually getting a `T` or `tree` parameter, similar to that used in `parse5`.

-TODO: Clean up the placement/expression of this future work item:
-TODO Add a way to inspect the mode name at each mode level in the rules stack.

-TODO Turn off whitespace prefixes in `str` mode.

-Eventually, it would be nice to allow till-newline comments in grammar specs.

-TODO Be able to correctly handle mistakes in `str` mode such as the source
-     ending with a single backslash.

-    -- TODO NEXT Figure out how to indicate no whitespace prefix in certain --           places in the grammar.
-For example, in {star,qusetion}_item, as --           well as in the str mode.

-TODO In the debug print-outs, be able to easily distinguish between a real
-     newline character and a simulated one.

-## Reference points

-This section refers to commented reference points within the code above.
+### A few specific todo items

+This section contains a list of specific items I'd like to do at some point in the future, although not necessarily within the next iteration.

+#### Items with reference points

+I'll use the term *reference point* to identify a specific point marked in the code above.
-As an example, *Point D* can be found by searching for *Reference point D* in this file.
+As an example, *Point A* can be found by searching for *Reference point A* in this file.

 ### Point A